-It is also possible that certain school or library students and/or facilities may also be eligible for discounts:
+It is also possible that certain students or school or library facilities may also be eligible for discounts:

 - Non-instructional facility (NIF) – this category includes school buildings that generally don’t contain classrooms (e.g., school administrative buildings, school bus barns, school stadiums) or library buildings that don’t have areas open to the public (e.g., library administrative buildings, library technology centers, bookmobile garages)

 - Non-traditional elementary and secondary education – this category includes Head Start, pre-kindergarten, juvenile justice, adult education, etc.